tashrifbillah/vis-final-project/README.md

 Constantin Gavrilete and David Gotz.
 Additionally, other libraries were imported directly for use.
 Among these is `d3-hexbin`, which was instrumental in construction of the hexagonal map representation of the United States.

+For DOM manipulation, we relied on d3 for visualizations, jQuery for basic functionality, and VueJS for a couple areas requiring advanced DOM manipulation and/or lots of templating.

 #### Interface
 We aimed for the interface and user experience to be self-explanatory, but it is worth a brief summary as well.
 The project begins with a series of standalone visualizations.
 Each of these visualizations provides context or insight on a